rsinger86/rsinger86.github.io/about.md

 I have extensive experience Python, Django and RESTful design.
 I've open sourced some of <a href="{{ site.baseurl }}/projects">my work</a>, which is used extensively in the Django ecosystem.
 On the front end, I have designed and built a number of large-scale, complex Angular applications.

 In addition to my open-source work, I have some availability on a consultancy basis for development and design.
 If you would like to discuss collaborating, please <a href="mailto:robertgsinger@gmail.com">get in touch</a>.
-I enjoy building elegant solutions to complex problems and iterating as new business opportunities emerge.
+I enjoy building elegant solutions to complex problems and iterating as new opportunities emerge.